 Cube is the headless business intelligence platform.
 It helps data engineers and application developers access data from modern data stores, organize it into consistent definitions, and deliver it to every application.

 Cube was designed to work with all SQL-enabled data sources, including cloud data warehouses like Snowflake or Google BigQuery, query engines like Presto or Amazon Athena, and application databases like Postgres.
 Cube has a built-in caching engine to provide sub-second latency and high concurrency for API requests.

 With Cube, you can build a data model, manage access control and caching, and expose your data to every application via REST, GraphQL, and SQL APIs.
 Cube is headless, API-first, and decoupled from visualizations.
 You can use any charting library to build custom UI, or connect existing dashboarding and reporting tools to Cube.

-If you are building your own business intelligence tool or customer-facing analytics, it is quite likely you’ll face one or more of the following problems:
+If you are building a data application—such as a business intelligence tool or a customer-facing analytics feature—you’ll probably face the following problems:

 - Performance.
-A significant amount of effort in modern analytics software development is spent providing adequate time to insight.
-In a world where every company’s data is big data, just writing SQL queries for insights isn’t enough anymore
+Most of the time and effort in modern analytics software development is spent providing adequate time to insight.
+In a world where every company’s data is big data, writing just SQL queries to get insight isn’t enough anymore.

-Cube.js has the necessary infrastructure for any analytics application that heavily relies on a caching and pre-aggregation layer to provide insights from raw data within minutes and an API with sub-second response times on up to a trillion data points.
+Cube has the necessary infrastructure and features to implement efficient data modeling, access control, and performance optimizations so that every application can access consistent data via REST, SQL, and GraphQL APIs.
+Achieve insights from raw data within minutes, and get an API with sub-second response times on up to a trillion data points.

 Did you find this page useful?